mkadit/arch-setup/config/nvim/README.md

 If you're lazy you can just add other people snippets.

-### fzf
+### vim-clap

 Another important plugin, or rather program since this is not a vim exclusive thing.
-FZF is a fuzzy finder that's capable of searching for folders and files quickly.
-You can of course extend this powerful utility by installing Rg, making it so not only can you fuzzy search for file/folder names buat you can also look for it's contents.
+Vim-Clap is a fuzzy finder that's capable of searching for folders and files quickly.
+You can of course extend this powerful utility by installing Rg, making it so not only can you fuzzy search for file/folder names but you can also look for it's contents.

-I use this pretty often since when I'm programming I need tsearch for a file and open in.
-I also use fzf whenever I need to find a a file that has a specific file but I don't really remember where it is.
+I use this pretty often since when I'm programming I need search for a file and open in.
+I also use vim-clap whenever I need to find a file that has a specific file but I don't really remember where it is.
 There's also the case where I need to go through the list of buffers, history commands, etc.

 You get the idea.

+You can of course use FZF or ctrl-p, I personally use vim-clap because it looks cool (plus it integrates with windows)

 ### Emmet

 Yeah go figured.
 Emmet is just that wonderful, just type everthing in a single ine then press `,` twice in a quick sucession and then like magic a whole bunch of elements suddenly summoned.
 Need I to explain more?